scriptituk/xfade-easing/README.md

 The open collection of [GL Transitions]() “aims to establish an universal collection of transitions that various softwares can use” released under a Free License.

-So some of the simpler customisable GLSL transition code at [GL Transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) has been ported as custom xfade expressions for use with or without easing:
+So some of the simpler GLSL code at [GL Transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions), much of it customisable, has been ported as custom xfade expressions for use with or without easing:

 - gl_angular [args: startingAngle,goClockwise; default: =90,0] (by: Fernando Kuteken)
 - gl_BookFlip (by: hong)